 Add meat, eggs, vegetables and basil to the skillet and carefully toss everything from top to bottom.
 Remove from heat and serve with lime and cilantro.

 Note: Only attempt to cook this much if you have a very large skillet; otherwise prep everything and cook in two batches.
-When cooking in batches, to speed things along, cook everything through the egg, then divide that in half, one portion for each batch.
+When cooking in batches, to speed things along, cook everything through the egg, then divide that and the vegetables into two portions, one for each batch.

 Note: If you don’t have any leftover meat and wish to cook something up for this recipe, mix up this marinade, massage it into the protein.
 Let sit for about 20 minutes, drain if necessary and cook in a tablespoon or two of oil until done.
 Wipe the skillet or wok clean and proceed with the rest of the recipe: